 As a company heavily invested in providing value to our community through content, these strategies all ring true with our own at Pagely.
 We find ourselves constantly considering how we can stay at the forefront of providing people with what they truly need to know, as well as information that just helps to pass the day a little quicker.

 In terms of providing your community with what they need to know, take our recent survey on WordPress pain points, for example.
-We ran this survey to understand how our customers, and potential customers feel about WordPress in 2018.
-Then, we realized the insights we gleaned are valuable for the wider WordPress community—many of whom use Pagely.
+We ran this survey to understand how our customers, and potential customers felt about WordPress in last year.
+Then, we realized the insights we gleaned are valuable for the wider WordPress community- many of whom use Pagely.
 By publishing the results, we were helping our users learn from the same valuable data we collected, so we created an easy to digest infographic for quick sharing.

 Take these considerations, and run with them to identify what’s going to work best for your own content strategy.
 Often times we can learn the most valuable lessons from listening to how leaders in our field are doing their jobs well.